TheoBafrali/UAVSAR-MIT-1/Python/ReadMe.md

   * Read in motion data from .csv file

   ## Align data: ##
-  * Plot RTI graph using plotRTI() to estiate start RADAR data
+  * Plot RTI graph using plotRTI() to estimate start RADAR data
   * Plug in motion start and end frames from Step 1 and start RADAR data at frame from previous step
   * Run aligndata() with 0 and 3500 as initial inputs
   * Plot aligned data using AlignedGraph()